vrdelpino/Quantum-Computing-Experiments/README.md

 ### What have we done here?

-Basically we have created a random number using the capabilities reading QBits.
+Basically we have created a random number using the capabilities reading Qubits.
-As we know when reading a QBit in superposition this QBit will read as 0 50% of the time, meanwhile the other 50% (aprox) will read as 1.
+As we know when reading a Qubit in superposition this Qubit will read as 0 50% of the time, meanwhile the other 50% (aprox) will read as 1.
-So the only thing we needed was to put our QBit in superposition using a Hadamard gate, and then proceed to read it.
+So the only thing we needed was to put our Qubit in superposition using a Hadamard gate, and then proceed to read it.

-If we combined a series of QBits we can generate a truly random number.
-For example for 3 QBits we would be able to generate one of the following combinations randomly:
+If we combined a series of Qubits we can generate a truly random number.
+For example for 3 Qubits we would be able to generate one of the following combinations randomly:

 0- 000